MLH/GitHub-Education-Hackathon-Grant-Fund-2023/Hackathons_2022/PittChallenge-2022.md

 # The Pitt Challenge
-The Pitt Challenge hackathon was held from Friday, October 21st starting at 5:00 pm to Saturday, October 22nd ending at 8:00 pm.
-The Pitt Challenge was held at the University of Pittsburgh's Benedum Hall in Pittsburgh, Pennsylvania, and made possible by the University of Pittsburgh School of Pharmacy and our generous sponsors.
+The Pitt Challenge hackathon was held from Friday, October 21st starting at 5:00 pm to Saturday, October 22nd ending at 8:00 pm at the University of Pittsburgh's Benedum Hall in Pittsburgh, Pennsylvania.
+The Pitt Challenge was made possible by the University of Pittsburgh's School of Pharmacy and our generous sponsors.

 ## Event Summary
 The Pitt Challenge brings together healthcare-based students and tech-based students who collaborate as teams to identify, understand, and create solutions for pressing problems in healthcare.
 This year's Pitt Challenge marked a return to an in-person hackathon after it went virtual due to COIVD two years ago.
 The in-person setting eased the team formation process, fostered greater collaboration and bonding within teams, and created opportunities for our teams to converse and learn from each other, our mentors, and our sponsors that would otherwise have not been possible virtually.
-Some cool events we hosted during the hackathon were Morning Yoga, a DigitalOcean Workshop in which a speaker from DigitalOcean shared about DigitalOcean and demonstrated how to set up a virtual machine and database on DigitalOcean, and a Patient Engagement event by Gilead Sciences which gave participants the opportunity to get feedback on their project ideas from patient representatives of underrepresented communities.
+Some cool events we hosted during the hackathon were Morning Yoga, a DigitalOcean Workshop in which a speaker from DigitalOcean shared about DigitalOcean and demonstrated how to set up a virtual machine and database on DigitalOcean, and a Patient Engagement event by Gilead Sciences which gave participants the opportunity to get feedback on their project ideas from patient representatives.
 Our MLH mentors also hosted a Bob Ross w/ MS Paint & Snyk
-Cybersecurity challenge events which were awesome!
+Cybersecurity challenge events both of which were fun, engaging events.

 ## Event Metrics
-> Feel free to include any other metrics that you think may be important or applicable.

 | Attendees |First Time Hackers| Projects|
 |---------------:|--------------:|------------:|